 These ingredients are almost identical to a regular pack of ham you’d get from a supermarket shelf.
 Yet arguably, Spam has a great deal more divided opinion than ham.
 Its fans would proclaim that the pink luncheon loaf has a distinctive flavour that even professional chefs cannot easily replicate.
 Its critics, however, attest that Spam is disgusting, a pinkish mystery that should never be eaten.

 Love it or hate it, there is no denying that Spam has an enduring pop-cultural effect.
 The humble tinned meat even has a dedicated museum in Minnesota, USA.
-And if you’ve seen Spamalot the award-winning musical comedy, you probably guessed that the canned meat was the inspiration.
+And if you’ve seen Spamalot the award-winning musical comedy, you can probably guess that the canned meat was the inspiration.
 The original Spam sketch, first televised in 1970, made a light-hearted reference to the prevalence of Spam in the UK.

 A brief history of Spam